 - 1. Start by drawing a circle with a compass. - 2.
 Using a straightedge, draw a line through the center of the circle.
-You should be able to see it by the pinpoint left by the compass. - 3.
-Without adjusting the compass, put the pinpoint on the straight line at the point it intersects the - circle.
+You should be able to see it by the pinpoint left by the compass. - Without adjusting the compass, put the pinpoint on the straight line at the point it intersects the circle.
+With the pencil side circle.
 With the pencil side, mark the distance on the circle.